Did a Radio Show Accidentally Air a Re-Run Complete With the Breaking News Bulletin From the Original Episode?

-Here is the latest in a series of examinations into urban legends about TV and whether they are true or false.
-Click here to view an archive of the TV urban legends featured so far.
+Here is the latest in a series of examinations into urban legends related to radio and the people “behind the microphone,” so to speak, and whether they are true or false.

 Read the rest of this entry »